CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 ![Logical application design](/public/img/momo/momo-conceptual.png)
 *The logical structure of our application with an API that updates a Postgres database.
 Two services are responsible for watching for changes and performing additional actions out-of-band.
 In this simple case, we use the database as signaling layer, but it is easy to swap this out for an event queue like SQS.*

 A key to making this work is to separate the logic of the service from the *runtime* container for the service.
-This is quite straightforward and natural with .NET’s host paradigm because of the built-in dependency injection framework that allows selection and configuration the services to load into the host at runtime.
-With .NET 8, this model is now consistent whether building a REST API or console application.
+This is quite straightforward and natural with .NET’s host paradigm because of the built-in dependency injection framework that allows selection and configuration of the services to load into the host at runtime.

 In this example, all of the application logic is implemented in the `core` project and during development on the local machine environment, the single API will load all of the components into one runtime including our two services: